 | Dependency on a Mexican bank account | Local bank account requirement is acceptable | You need a method that works without one | Decide whether bank-account readiness is a launch gate |

-If you want a deeper dive, read How to Pay Contractors in Mexico: SPEI CoDi and SAT Compliance for Foreign Platforms.
+For a Mexico-specific breakdown, read How to Pay Contractors in Mexico: SPEI CoDi and SAT Compliance for Foreign Platforms.

 | Step | Focus | Key evidence |